dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3003: Economic contributions by businesses are significant.
+### T3003: They generate jobs, drive innovation, and enhance prosperity.

 |Support|
 |---|